IanViotti/IanViotti/README.md

 - 👋 Hi, I’m @IanViotti
-- 👀 I’m interested in structural engineering and numerical simulations
+- 👀 I’m interested in mechanical engineering and numerical modeling
-- 🌱 I’m currently learning Python for aiding in my studies
+- 🌱 I’m currently learning Python for solving engineering problems
 - 📫 You can reach me by my email: ianviotti@hotmail.com
+- :thumbsup: Follow my Python videos on YouTube: www.youtube.com/user/IDViotti

 <!---
 IanViotti/IanViotti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.